 Ausblick (which means “scenic view or overlook” or, if you rearrange the letters, spell “A Ski Club”) ski area dates back to the late 1940’s.
 Reverend Raphael Hockhaus, S.J., a WWII combat Catholic chaplain started the Marquette University’s Avalanche Club in 1948.
 He sought out a ski hill site for the club, which had been skiing at other area locations including Slinger and just west of Menomonee Falls.
 He drove around and found the site in early spring, (1950?) days after the Avalanchers learned they were losing the hill they used in the Slinger area.
 “One look at that big thing towering up into the noon sun,” he said, “and we knew that was what we wanted – even though we were almost two miles away when we saw it.”
 The club figured it was Divine Providence that led to the discovery of the hill so, in gratitude, christened the area “Maryhill” after the Virgin Mary.
 They planned to bring orphans and underprivileged children out to learn how to ski when Maryhill was completed.

 The property was part of the John & Myrtle Condon farm.
 A contract (copy in Dennis Evinrude’s file) shows that the university purchased the hill from John & Myrtle on November 1, 1950 for $5,000 after leasing it for two years from them.
-[The Condons owned farm land south of our hill top (in their mid 80’s as of January, 2002; John passed in 2014), leasing it out to other neighboring farmers when John retired from farming.
+[The Condons owned farm land south of our hill top (in their mid 80’s as of January, 2002; John passed in 2014, Myrtle passed November 12, 2019), leasing it out to other neighboring farmers when John retired from farming.
 The kids developed a subdivision called Celtic Ridge, neighboring Ausblick to the south.]

 After arrangements were initially made to lease the property, work began in June, 1950, clearing the rocks that beaded the long slopes.
 Rock clearing continued into the late fall.
 Crowbars, a portable tree saw, bulldozer, bucksaws, axes and trucks were donated by generous friends.
 A dynamiter gave the club dynamite to remove tree stumps, then loaned his services to blow them up.